instant-solutions/ISTimeline/README.md

 ```

 ### Integration
 We recommend to use the timeline view in your storyboard.
-Just add a plain view and set the custom class property to `ISTimeline`.
+Just add a plain view and set the custom class and the module property to `ISTimeline`.

 ![Custom class](/screenshots/custom_class.png "Custom class")